GNZ48-Xie-Leilei-Fan-Club/weibo-monitor/README.md

 ```

 ## Roadmaps
+- [ ] Dockerization
+    - For easy deployment.

 - [ ] Authentication
     - It seems that the mobile-facing API, although requires no authentication, has a rate-limit on unauthenticated requests.
 Therefore authentication is needed for simultaneous monitoring of multiple user's posts.